hweller1/intro_to_neural_network_lab/README.md

 ## Setup

-Once you have [Python3 installed](https://www.python.org/downloads/), run the following command to set up the notebook requirements:
+Once you have [Python3 installed](https://www.python.org/downloads/), run the following commands to install the notebook requirements and run the notebook locally from the repo directory:

+`$ python3 -m venv venv`
+`$ source venv/bin/activate`
-`pip install numpy matplotlib jupyterlab`
+`$ pip install numpy matplotlib jupyterlab`
+`$ jupyter lab`